maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

   <img src="/_figures/salinity_lap3_subplots.png" alt="Description of image">
   <figcaption>Figure 17.
 Salinity values at each mooring location in lap 3.</figcaption>
 </figure>

+We can see that the increased fresh layer (supposedly) from the Skagit River that was present during the flood is no longer there on the ebb.
+This makes sense but is cool to see!

 **Temperature in lap 3**